SoTA with Less: MCTS-Guided Sample Selection for Data-Efficient Visual Reasoning Self-Improvement: Introduction

 \section{Introduction}

-Leveraging long chain-of-thought reasoning with effective reflection during inference, large language models (LLMs)~\cite{jaech2024openai,liu2024deepseek} are capable of solving complex reasoning tasks such as math and coding.
-Recent studies~\cite{guo2025deepseek} show that large-scale reinforcement fine-tuning (RFT) is a critical factor in enhancing model's reasoning performance.
-Notably, substantial reasoning performance improvements can be achieved solely through reinforcement fine-tuning in the post-training stage, even without the standard supervised fine-tuning (SFT) in post-training.
+Large language models (LLMs) have demonstrated strong capabilities in solving complex reasoning tasks---such as mathematics and coding---by leveraging chain-of-thought prompting and reflection mechanisms~\citep{jaech2024openai,liu2024deepseek}.
+Recent work~\citep{guo2025deepseek} highlights the critical role of reinforcement fine-tuning (RFT) in further enhancing reasoning performance.
+Remarkably, these improvements can be achieved purely via RFT, even without post-training supervised fine-tuning (SFT).

-Despite the notable successes in enhancing LLM reasoning with large-scale RFT, similar progress in vision-language models (VLMs) remains limited, likely due to the mismatch between the text-focused pre-training and the multimodal nature of VLM post-training tasks.
-Recent attempts~\cite{huang2025visionr1incentivizingreasoningcapability, deng2025openvlthinkerearlyexplorationcomplex,peng2025lmm,yang2025r1onevision} have employed knowledge-distillation via supervised fine-tuning before the RFT stage, to encourage more visual reasoning related responses being generated.
-Despite the performance improvement, the knowledge distillation stage is cumbersome, and inherently prevents base VLMs from self-improving themselves in achieving stronger intelligence.

-In this paper, we demonstrate that high-quality, appropriately challenging training data is key factor to enable and self-improve visual reasoning ability.
-When visual reasoning training data aligns properly with the base VLM's skill level, large-scale RFT alone can significantly enhance VLM's reasoning ability without relying on knowledge distillation for format fine-tuning or base capability enhancement.
-Based on this insight, We introduce a data-efficient training pipeline that results in \ours, a reasoning VLM that achieves SoTA visual reasoning performance with less training samples.